KDE/documentation-docs-krita-org/untranslatable_pages/building/build_krita_for_android.rst

 Iteratively rebuild Krita and its package after making changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you change something in the Krita's code, you should rebuild the pacakge and
+When you change something in the Krita's code, you should rebuild the package and
 reinstall it onto your device (or emulator).

 Firstly, you need to manually set up environment variables, that are usually set